sherry975-rxi/ddf-solr/distribution/test/itests/README.md

 * Use remote debugging to debug tests themselves or anything related to production code
 * Use local debugging to debug the code that sets up and configures the testing environment

+## Notes on Solr
+Solr is now runs in a separate (3rd) JVM as its own process.
+The default port is hardcoded to `9994`. (`http://localhost:9994/solr` to access solr UI) Also the actual solr instance lives inside of the `test-itest-ddf/target/solr` folder and **not** in the exam folder.
+Since there is not a per-exam-folder instance of solr we do not currently support running multiple itests at once.

+Since there are not multiple instances if itests do not clean up after themselves it is _possible_ to leak data between separate runs of the itests if they were terminated abnormally.
+This means it is particularly important to ensure you are mvn `clean`ing when executing itests.

+Solr running as a separate process with regards the itests was facilitated with the `exec-maven-plugin`.
+This calls the solr start script before itest startup and then the solr stop script once the itests are over.

 ## SSH Into a Running Instance
 It is possible to SSH into a running test instance.
 This will allow you to use the shell to inspect the runtime state while the test probe is installed and running.
 The SSH port is dynamic and can be found in `target/exam/<GUID>/etc/org.apache.karaf.shell.cfg`.